AndrewAllison2/fs-journal/notes/14-jake-lectures.md

    pm2 or nodemon

-  ## Github Actions and Nginx
+  ## Nginx
-    ctrl+r in cm to cycle through commands, ctrl+c or exit to get out
+    ctrl+r in cm to cycle through commands, ctrl+c or exit to get out, ctrl+, to open workspace settings
     - connect to ec2 instance through cmd ssh
     - Nginx as proxy